Realtime-Coding/FirebaseWithMVVM/README.md

 - **(feature/pick-images)** has related to pick image from gallery.
 - **(feature/upload-single-image)**  has related to upload single image to firebase storage.
 - **(feature/upload-multiple-images)** has related to upload multiple images to firebase storage.
+- **(design/tablayout-viewpager2)** has related to viewpager2, tablayout and jetpack navigation global action.

 ### Youtube Playlist